murphyqm/python-project-template/README.md

 The contents of this ReadMe are replicated at the link above, so you can delete this and replace it with your own content.

+GitHub action workflows are provided in the folder `Example workflows`; these will need to be moved to a `.github/workflows` directory to be used, and will need to be updated to match your Python package name.

 ## Launch in codespaces

 This repository contains a `devcontainer.json` file, which includes details to set up a cloud virtual machine in GitHub codespaces.